 Born in Princeton, New Jersey, Paul Robeson was the son of a minister who had been a runaway slave.
 A keen student and gifted athlete, he won a scholarship to Rutgers, was elected to Phi Beta Kappa in his junior year, and graduated in 1919 as class valedictorian.
 He was also an All-American football player who put himself through Columbia Law School by playing professional football on weekends.

 When a stenographer in the New York law firm where he worked refused to take dictation from a “nigger,” he abandoned his legal career in favor of the stage.
 He joined the Provincetown Players where he won praise for his performance in the title role of Eugene O’Neill’s Emperor Jones.
-Success followed success; his generation knew him best for his portrayal of Othello on stage and for his bass rendition of Ol’ Man River in stage and screen versions of Show Boat.
+Success followed success.
+His generation knew him best for his portrayal of Othello on-stage and for his bass rendition of “Ol’ Man River” in stage and screen versions of Show Boat.

 Many artists and writers who were drawn to Communism in the 1930s had renounced it by the end of the decade when Stalin signed a pact with Hitler.
 Paul Robeson did not, and his acceptance of the 1952 Stalin Prize made him an outcast in an America gripped by the Cold War.
 When a Congressional committee asked him why he hadn’t stayed in the Soviet Union, he answered: “Because my father was a slave, and my people died to build this country, and I am going to stay right here and have a part of it just like you.”
 His passport was revoked from 1950-58; he was blacklisted as a performer and unable to earn a good living.

-He once said: “The artist must elect to fight for Freedom or for Slavery.
+Paul Robeson once said: “The artist must elect to fight for Freedom or for Slavery.
 I have made my choice.
 I had no alternative.”